 In the few weeks since moving to Harlem with his mom, Shelby has been training John in the art of observation–a skill that comes in hand on the first day of school.
 John’s new teacher, Mr. Crosby, is acting suspiciously, and Shelby knows this is a mystery worth investigating.
 But as Shelby and John dig deeper, they discover that there may be someone unexpected involved–someone who may have Shelby beat.

 From internationally bestselling author Elizabeth Eulberg comes a feel-good sequel for fans of Kate Messner and Chris Grabenstein.

-The Great Shelby Holmes Meets Her Match will be released on September 12, 2017 in the United States and Canada.
+The Great Shelby Holmes Meets Her Match is available in the United States and Canada.
 It will also be released in the UK on January 11, 2018 with Australia and New Zealand to follow shortly after.
 Click here to locate an independent bookstore near you.
 Or you can order online at Amazon and Barnes & Noble.

 And here’s a VERY fun detective kit you can download to practice your sleuthing skills!